What Is Keytruda® (pembrolizumab)?

 - Organ transplant rejection

 These are not all the possible side effects of Keytruda.
-Patients should talk to their doctor about what to expect with treatment with Keytruda.
+Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with Keytruda.

-For more information, read the full prescribing information of Keytruda (pembrolizumab).
+For more information, read the full prescribing information of Keytruda.